 For example: “When you draw on the wall it makes me upset because it’s really hard for me to clean it afterwards.
 I would like to spend my time playing with you and not cleaning the wall and this is why mama got mad.
 But I shouldn’t yell, I should have come to you and asked to stop or given you a book to color, right?
 I am sorry.
 Mama doesn’t like to yell to you.
 I love you.”

 Connect with you kid

 I stop what I’m doing at the moment to reconnect with my kid.
-If I don’t have much time (because I’m cooking dinner or we’re heading out) we’ll reconnect with a hug, a kiss and an “I love you” but when I have time we do an activity together.
-I remind to her during that activity that I feel bad for yelling at her, that I shouldn’t have done it and that I love her.
+If I don’t have much time (because I’m cooking dinner or we’re heading out) we reconnect with a hug, a kiss and an “I love you” but when I have time we do an activity together.
+I remind her during during the activity that I feel bad for yelling at her, that I shouldn’t have done it and that I love her.